-The Academic Programs and Enrichment Officer is required to have a detailed understanding of University and Faculty enrolment and courses, subjects, awards and programs policy and procedures as well as the student information system.
+The Graduate Research Coordinator is required to have a detailed understanding of University and Faculty admissions and enrolment policy and procedures as well as the student information system.
 The incumbent should possess excellent computer skills with a demonstrated ability in word processing, web content management, Excel, PowerPoint and the use of databases.